 The ratios above reflect the net cost of borrowing after allowing for investment income.
-2022/23's ratio is lower than 2021/22 principally because 2022/23's showed a significant increase on interests generated cash balances.
+Due to the increased income generated on the Council's investments as a result of higher interest rates, the ratio for 2023/24 is now a negative figure, reflecting the fact that income on investments was higher than interest paid on borrowing.
 In practice, the financing costs are fully funded by further income generated from both the Council's and Epsom & Ewell Property Investment Company's investment property acquisitions.